two-torial/two-torial/docs/extras/asphyxia.md

         - Launch `asphyxia-core-x64.exe` again
         - Click `Update Webui Assets` in the left sidebar
         - Click `Update` and confirm the datacode update in `ea3-config.xml`
-        - Wait for the console to show "Done." at the top
+        - Wait for the console to show "Done" at the top

     !!! warning "About expected errors"